-The functional unit of a Life Cycle Costing (LCC) represents the principal function of the system under study, according to the goal and scope of the LCC [2].
-It corresponds to a reference flow to which all the inputs and outputs of the system are related [2, 41].
-The functional unit is, therefore, a quantitative representation of the main function of the system.
+The functional unit of a Life Cycle Costing (LCC) represents the principal function of the system under study, according to the goal and scope of the LCC [2, 41].
+The functional unit is, therefore, a quantified performance of a product system for use as a reference unit.
+On the other hand, the reference flow is a measure of the process flows in a given product system required to fulfil the function expressed by the functional unit.
 In the case of systems providing more than one function (multi-functional systems), the practitioner must isolate/choose one of the functions since LCC results are related to a single reference flow [41].
 Besides, special attention should be paid when carrying out comparative LCCs because the functional unit must represent a common function accomplished at the same level (e.g., hydrogen produced with the same degree of purity and with the same final temperature and pressure).